-GROSS: This is FRESH AIR.
-I'm Terry Gross.
-Let's get back to the interview FRESH AIR contributor Dave Davies recorded with David Grann, author of a new book about one of the biggest serial murder cases in American history.
-This was in the 1920s after oil was discovered on the reservation of the Osage Indian Nation and members of the tribe became wealthy.
-Local whites befriended them, in some cases, married them and targeted them for their money.
-The Osage were shot and poisoned in staggering numbers.
-It was the FBI's first murder investigation under Director J. Edgar Hoover.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies in for Terry Gross.
+We're speaking with David Grann.
+His book is about a gas-leak case of serial murders in the 1920s after oil discovered on the reservation of the Osage Indian Nation made members of the tribe enormously wealthy.
+Local whites befriended them, in some cases married them and targeted them for their money.
+Grann's book "Killers Of The Flower Moon" is now out in paperback.

 DAVIES: So this becomes a federal investigation.
 What was the state of federal law enforcement in the day?

-DAVIES: So the guy running who had just taken over the bureau at the time was none other than J. Edgar Hoover.
-This is in the 1920s.
+DAVIES: So the guy running - who had just taken over the bureau at the time was none other than J. Edgar Hoover.
+This was in the 1920s.
 He was a young man.
 He wanted to remake the FBI.
-He had a particular profile of the kind of man he wanted to be an agent for the Bureau of Investigation.
+He had a particular profile of the kind of man he wanted to be - an agent for the Bureau of Investigation.
 What was he looking for?

-DAVIES: And you describe there was another kind of lawman who he would employ at times loosely described as cowboys.
+DAVIES: And you described there was another kind of lawman, who he would employ at times, loosely described as cowboys.
 What are we talking about?

 GRANN: Yeah.
-So in this case, there was a bunch of kind of wild or frontier lawmen who were very experienced including a man named Tom White.
-These were men who were kind of struggling to adapt to the new bureau to adapt to new scientific forms of detection which were slowly emerging such as fingerprinting, handwriting analysis.
-They have to suddenly file paperwork and wear suits, things that none of them were accustomed to, but they were very experienced lawmen including a man like Tom White.
+So in this case, there was a bunch of kind of wilder frontier lawmen who were very experienced, including a man named Tom White.
+These were men who were kind of struggling to adapt to the new bureau, to adapt to new scientific forms of detection, which were slowly emerging such as fingerprinting, handwriting analysis.
+They have to suddenly file paperwork and wear suits, things that none of them were accustomed to.
+But they were very experienced lawmen, including a man like Tom White.

 DAVIES: Yeah.
 He's an interesting guy.
 Tell us about his history.